shinji62/vault-tf-psc-test/README.md

 ## Run Terraform

-Before running terraform you need to create a `terraform.tfvars` which contain the variable which are needed
+Before running terraform you need to create a `terraform.tfvars` which contain the variable which are needed.

+To generate keys for the public and private keys required, follow [this guide](https://cloud.google.com/compute/docs/connect/create-ssh-keys) for GCP.

 For example :